fdabek1/EHR-Functions/docs/features/demographics.md

 - **df:** Pandas DataFrame

 - **cols:** A list of the columns to extract.
-Defaults to ['PatientAge', 'PatientGender', 'PatientService', 'PatientPayGrade'].
+Defaults to ['PatientAge', 'PatientGender', 'PatientCategory'].

 ### Returns